Caribbean Cruising

 - April 2026

-Departing from: Miami, FloridaPorts of Call:- Amber Cove (Puerto Plata), Dominican Republic
+Departing from: Port Canaveral (Orlando), FloridaPorts of Call:- Puerto Plata, Dominican Republic

 - San Juan, Puerto Rico